-- 4. Spoon the meringue into a piping bag or create your own makeshift piping bag with a large resealable plastic bag.
+- 5. Spoon the meringue into a piping bag or create your own makeshift piping bag with a large resealable plastic bag.
 After filling it with meringue, use a sharp pair of scissors to snip 1/2 inch from a bottom corner of the bag.

-- 5. Hold the bag upright and squeeze a stack of 3 blobs of meringue onto the parchment to form a wide base, a slightly smaller middle, and a curled top (almost as if you were piping a soft-serve ice-cream cone).
+- 6. Hold the bag upright and squeeze a stack of 3 blobs of meringue onto the parchment to form a wide base, a slightly smaller middle, and a curled top that droops off to the side, sorta like when you dispense soft-serve ice cream.
 If you use your imagination, it should look like a chubby, upright ghost shape.
-Pipe 12 meringue ghosts onto each lined baking sheet.
+Pipe a total of 12 meringue ghosts onto each lined baking sheet.

 - 7. Press two chocolate chips into the meringue, with the flat side of the chips facing outward, to form eyes.

 - 8. Bake the meringue ghosts until crisp, about 2 hours.